houga582/Johnson_M.S._Thesis_R_Scripts/README.md

 # :pushpin: **START HERE**
-* _Monday, July 21_: Need to confirm linear mixed model used for Chapter 4 statistical analysis.
+* Need to confirm linear mixed model used for Chapter 4 statistical analysis.

 # Description
 This GitHub repository contains annotated R scripts that code for all tables and figures contained in my M.S.
 Thesis.